 Under the umbrella of the alliance, a practical guide has been developed with the voluntary contribution of CEHTRA (Consultancy for Environmental & Human Toxicology and Risk Assessment), and the law firms Fieldfisher (Belgium) LLP and Steptoe & Johnson LLP.

 Early biocides included natural pyrethrum (from Chrysanthemum flowers), bitumen, camphor, vinegar and rose water.
 The modern definition of a biocide is a formulation containing one or more active substances that will – in very small doses – repel, control or destroy harmful organisms.
 Biocides are essential in our everyday lives for the purposes of prevention and protection.
 They are subject to their own set of regulations and should not be confused with medicinal drugs, used to treat the human body, or with plant protection products, used directly on crops.

-The main objective of EBPF is primarily to act as a spokesman for the biocide business community vis-à-vis the European Commission and the Member States with regards to the EU biocides legislation.
+The main objective of Biocides for Europe is primarily to act as a spokesman for the biocide business community vis-à-vis the European Commission and the Member States with regards to the EU biocides legislation.
 The issues currently under discussion are related to the active substance review programme and the implementation of the BPR.
-EBPF is furthermore actively involved with the procedures for product authorisation after active substance approval.
+Biocides for Europe is furthermore actively involved with the procedures for product authorisation after active substance approval.

 Biocidal active substances and products